npm package discovery and stats viewer.

 <MantineAIMarkdown content={markdown} colorScheme="dark" />

-The color scheme is passed to:
+The resolved color scheme is forwarded to:

-• The core <AIMarkdown> component for typography theming
+• The core <AIMarkdown> for typography theming

-• Mermaid diagram rendering (dark/base theme selection)
+• Mermaid diagram rendering (dark / base theme selection)

-• The extra styles wrapper for color-aware CSS
+• The extra-styles wrapper for color-aware CSS

 Custom Components